Heritage’s Coronavirus Response

 Have you changed your opening hours?

 To begin with, we will not be opening on Wednesdays but we will be open as normal every other day.
+We are also now closing at 10pm every night as we are under curfew.
 You can see our up to date opening hours for the restaurant, bar and bar menu here.

 Will your rooms be open and have you made any changes?